frankframework/frank-manual/docs/source/testing/ladybug/edit/edit.rst

    .. image:: afterDescriptionAdded.jpg

 #.
 Select the topmost node (number 1).
 Press "Refresh" (number 2).
 Now you see two test scripts about "sutArchive", both having their description (number 3).
 #.
 Press "Download all" (number 4).
-Then stop the Frank!framework.
+Then stop the Frank!Framework.
 #.
 Now we change our System Under Test.
 It is the simplified electronic archive with a portal that calls the real electronic archive.
 We change the real electronic archive.
 In your project directory, open file :code:`classes/Configuration.xml`.
 Edit the name of the included file to become :code:`externalModified.xml`, as shown:

    .. code-block:: xml